 First and foremost, having the right tools in place will allow you to track and report on the most important customer advocacy metrics you need to showcase at an executive level.
 For those who use the RO Innovation reference management tool, the solution goes beyond integrating with just the sales CRM.

 The RO Platform also integrates with the full range of Marketing and Customer Success tech stacks, including tools like Marketo, Influitive, Gainsight, and many others.
 Programs that excel today are ones with this best practice tech stack alignment.

-As a customer advocacy professional with the right tech stack, you can provide even more metrics that impact your business, such as leads and opportunities from customer-created content.
-Promoting the customer content via social media leads to even more opportunity to support your company’s brand and attract prospects early in the buyer’s journey.
+As customer advocacy professional with the right tech stack, you can provide even more metrics that impact your business, such as leads and opportunities from customer-created content.
+Promoting the customer content via social media leads to even more opportunities to support your company’s brand and attract prospects early in the buyer’s journey.